signladmin/master/intermediate-guide/pi-pool-tutorial/environment-setup.md

     -e "s/"6000"/"3003"/g" \
     -e "s/\#CONFIG=\"\${CNODE_HOME}\/files\/config.json\"/CONFIG=\"\${NODE_FILES}\/mainnet-config.json\"/g" \
     -e "s/\#SOCKET=\"\${CNODE_HOME}\/sockets\/node0.socket\"/SOCKET=\"\${NODE_HOME}\/db\/socket\"/g"

 ```

 ## Congratulations you are now ready to start cardano-node

 {% hint style="danger" %}
-If you would like to make an image file you can use to quickly write what you have completed thus far to other Raspberry Pi 4's **now** is the time to do so before you start to sync the chain\(db folder\).
+If you would like to make an image file you can use to quickly write what you have completed thus far to other Raspberry Pi 4's now is the time to do so before you start to sync the chain\(db folder\).
 {% endhint %}

 ## ⛓ Syncing the chain ⛓

 {% hint style="danger" %}
-Do not attempt this on an ~~8GB~~ sd card.
-Not enough space and it will quickly burn out any sd card!
+Do not attempt this on an 8GB sd card.
+Not enough space!
 Create your image file and flash it to your ssd.
 {% endhint %}

 You are now ready to start cardano-node.
 Doing so will start the process of 'syncing the chain'.
-This is going to take about 10 hours and the db folder is about 7GB in size right now.
+This is going to take about 30 hours and the db folder is about 7GB in size right now.
 We used to have to sync it to one node and copy it from that node to our new ones to save time.

-I have started [taking snapshots](https://db.adamantium.online/) of my backup nodes db folder and hosting it in a web directory.
+I have started taking snapshots of my backup nodes db folder and hosting it in a web directory.
 With this service it takes around 15 minutes to pull the latest snapshot and maybe another 30 minutes to sync up to the tip of the chain.
 This service is provided as is.
 It is up to you.
 If you wan't to sync the chain on your own simply:

 ```bash
 cardano-service enable